 For informational purposes only, here are a few options to accomplish this.

-Below are some quick tips to creating an stealth eBay account - however we have recently created a much more comprehensive guide.
+Below are some quick tips to creating a stealth eBay account – however we have recently created a much more comprehensive guide.
 Check out our updated guide on how to create an eBay stealth account here.

 There are services available online where you can buy aged eBay accounts that have high selling limits and 100% positive feedback.
 Many even have PayPal accounts attached in the same name.

 If you go with this option, the real name will already have been registered, so your identity will remain anonymous to eBay.

 To go stealth with this option, you’ll need to get a different IP address, work from a different computer, and take care of some other technical things that protect you from being identified.

 Option B – Have a family member or close friend open an eBay account under their name

 If they’re willing to, you can ask a family member or friend to open an eBay account on your behalf.